dtarnawsky/cs-slide-up-component/README.md

   </app-sheet-modal>
   ```

 The `isOpen` property will default to `false`.
-When changed will trigger an animation.
+When it is changed it will trigger an animation.